-1 Corporate Identity Number (CIN) of the Company L40101DL1989GOI038121 2 Name of the Company Power Grid Corporation of India Ltd 3 Registered address B-9, Qutab Institutional Area, Katwaria Sarai, New Delhi-110016 4 Website www.powergridindia.com 5 E-mail id sustainability.report@powergrid.co.in 6 Financial Year reported 2015-16 7 Sector(s) that the Company is engaged in (industrial activity code-wise) Sector(s) ITC Code No. Inter State Transmission System (ISTS), Central Transmission Utility (CTU) of country 99691110 Telecom 99841100 Consultancy & Project Management 99833244 8 List three key products/services that the Company manufactures/provides (as in balance sheet) i) Transmission ii) Telecom iii) Consultancy Services (Domestic / International) 9 Total number of locations where business activity is undertaken by the Company i) Number of International Locations (Provide details of major 5) ii) Number of National Locations (i) International: POWERGRID has strong presence in Consultancy business in all facets of services of Transmission System with its International Clientele spread in eighteen countries World over.
-Major five include Kenya, Nepal, Bhutan, Bangladesh and CASA (Kyrgyz Republic, Tajikistan, Afghanistan & Pakistan). headquarters and 1 corporate office at Gurga has its points of presence in more than 500 loc country.
-Apart from above, a no. of substation (ii) National: Total 217 which includes 207 sub-s headquarters and 1 corporate office at Gurgaon.
-To has its points of presence in more than 500 location country.
-Apart from above, a no. of substations and are presently under construction and personnel are site(s). n.
-Telecom department ations spread across the and transmission lines 10 Markets served by the Company - Local/State/National/ International/ POWERGRID has footprint in all the markets-Local/State/National/ International.
+1 Corporate Identity Number (CIN) of the Company L40101DL1989GOI038121 2 Name of the Company Power Grid Corporation of India Ltd 3 Registered address B-9, Qutab Institutional Area, Katwaria Sarai, New Delhi-110016 4 Website www.powergridindia.com 5 E-mail id sustainability.report@powergrid.co.in 6 Financial Year reported 2015-16 7 Sector(s) that the Company is engaged in (industrial activity code-wise) Sector(s) ITC Code No. Inter State Transmission System (ISTS), Central Transmission Utility (CTU) of country 99691110 Telecom 99841100 Consultancy & Project Management 99833244 8 List three key products/services that the Company manufactures/provides (as in balance sheet) i) Transmission ii) Telecom iii) Consultancy Services (Domestic / International) 9 Total number of locations where business activity is undertaken by the Company i) Number of International Locations (Provide details of major 5) ii) Number of National Locations business in all facets of services of Transmission System with its he. ha: coi are (ii) National: Total 217 which includes 207 sub-stations, 9 Regional headquarters and 1 corporate office at Gurgaon.
+Telecom department has its points of presence in more than 500 locations spread across the country.
+Apart from above, a no. of substations and transmission lines are presently under construction and personnel are located on various site(s).
+10 Markets served by the Company - Local/State/National/ International/ POWERGRID has footprint in all the markets-Local/State/National/ International.